 Scoliosis is a condition that causes a person to have a curved spine.
 Scoliosis can affect either side of the body and give the appearance of an uneven rib cage.

-Although a person of any age can get scoliosis, it is most common in females and in children of 11 years of age and older.
+Although a person of any age can get scoliosis, it is

 Someone born with scoliosis may only notice the condition as they grow and go through puberty.